-It’s fall!
-Here in Buffalo, the air is crisp, pumpkin spice is everywhere and brightly colored leaves are piling up in a hurry.
+Here in Buffalo, the air is crisp, pumpkin spice is everywhere, and brightly colored leaves are piling up in a hurry.

 As we approach colder months, most of us are starting our fall cleanup before the snow flies.

-They can also be the most painful.
-These motions can cause you to feel aches and pains in your lower back, shoulders and hips.
+They can also be the most painful, as these motions can cause you to feel aches and pains in your lower back, shoulders, and hips.

 We want to help you combat these yard work aches and pains.

-The “Why” Your Back Can Hurt with Yard Cleanup
+The “Why” Your Back Can Hurt with Fall Cleanup

 It’s no secret that our backs are vulnerable; in fact, 31 million Americans experience some form of low back pain at any given time!